-Google’s mobile first index means that the search engine giant will soon be organising its search results based on the mobile version of websites, only calling on desktop versions when there isn’t a mobile version to index.
-Whether you’re searching Google on a desktop, laptop, tablet or mobile, you will soon be presented with the same mobile first index.
+Google’s mobile-first index means that the search engine giant will soon be organising its search results based on the mobile version of websites, only calling on desktop versions when there isn’t a mobile version to index.
+Whether you’re searching Google on a desktop, laptop, tablet or mobile, you will soon be presented with the same mobile-first index.

-The implications of this for search engine optimisation are potentially significant, especially for those without a mobile friendly version of their website, so let’s explore the whens, whys and hows.
+The implications of this for search engine optimisation are potentially significant, especially for those without a mobile-friendly version of their website, so let’s explore the whens, whys and hows.

 Google has always crawled websites to present results for the benefit of its desktop users, but as mobile search has long outweighed desktop search (and continues to grow), the Californian tech giant has decided to switch things up.
 The aim is to deliver the most comprehensive and efficient experience for the majority of its users; that is mobile users.

 Another issue is the potential discrepancies between mobile and desktop versions of the same website.
 As mobile versions of a website sometimes contain less content than their desktop version, Google has recognised this can cause issues for mobile users.
 Mobile search results displaying results garnered from desktop-oriented sites may indicate that a particular website contains the information a user needs to access, but when they click through and are redirected to the mobile site, those key pieces of information may be missing.
-By introducing a mobile first index, pages that appear on desktop but not on mobile, will no longer appear in the SERPs, ensuring mobile users get more accurate search results.
+By introducing a mobile-first index, pages that appear on a desktop but not on mobile will no longer appear in the SERPs, ensuring mobile users get more accurate search results.

-What if I don’t have a mobile website?
+What if I Don’t Have a Mobile Website?

 The good news is that there’s no need to panic.
 If you don’t have a mobile version of your website up and running, Google’s crawlers will still automatically crawl and index your site.
-In a 2016 blog post Google released guidance relating to website owners on the introduction of its mobile first index.
-It states that it is in fact more valuable to have a fully functional desktop only website, than an incomplete mobile version.
+In a 2016 blog post, Google released guidance relating to website owners on the introduction of its mobile-first index.
+It states that it is in fact more valuable to have a fully functional desktop-only website, than an incomplete mobile version.

-All this being said, it makes sense to have a mobile responsive website design, as non-mobile friendly sites will continue to rank more poorly compared to their mobile friendly competitors.
+All this being said, it makes sense to have a mobile responsive website design, as non-mobile-friendly sites will continue to rank more poorly compared to their mobile-friendly competitors.

 This may be an issue that you will need to address sooner rather than later, as crawlers will just index the content on your mobile site, without ever seeing your more comprehensive desktop version.
-Google strongly recommends opting for a responsive design which will ensure that each page of your mobile site will contain the same information as your desktop site.
+Google strongly recommends opting for a responsive design that will ensure that each page of your mobile site will contain the same information as your desktop site.
 There are, of course, other ways to implement a mobile site, but with a responsive design, there is less room for error (which is always a good thing).

 If you have decided against a responsive design and are using separate mobile and desktop versions, it will be a good idea to consider the mobile version of your website as your primary focus, moving forward.
 When updates are required, focus on ensuring there will be minimal disruption, and that it is as optimised as possible, to help you secure those all-important high rankings.